LMEB: Long-horizon Memory Embedding Benchmark: Main Results

 \section{Main Results}

-Table~\ref{table:main_wo_inst} and Table~\ref{table:main_w_inst} present the performance of embedding models of various scales on LMEB.
-From the experimental results, we mainly have the following observations: \textbf{LMEB Benchmark Offers a Reasonable Level of Difficulty.} The experimental results indicate that the LMEB benchmark presents a reasonable level of difficulty for embedding models.
-The best-performing model (\textit{i.e.,} bge-multilingual-gemma2) achieves a Mean (Dataset) score of 61.41 on N@10 under the \textbf{\textit{w/ inst.}} setting, suggesting that the tasks are sufficiently challenging without being excessively difficult.
-The performance of the top models demonstrates that the LMEB strikes a well-balanced level of task complexity, providing a meaningful evaluation of embedding models' capabilities to handle various types of episodic, dialogue, semantic, and procedural memories. \textbf{Larger Embedding Models Do Not Always Perform Better.} The experimental results show that larger embedding models, such as KaLM-Embedding-Gemma3 and bge-multilingual-gemma2, do not always outperform smaller models.
-For example, in the \textbf{\textit{w/o inst.}} setting, models like KaLM-Embedding-Gemma3 and bge-multilingual-gemma2 perform worse than the smaller model, \textit{e.g.,} EmbeddingGemma-300M and bge-m3 (Dense).
-This indicates that larger models do not consistently provide better performance, and smaller models, such as EmbeddingGemma-300M, can sometimes achieve comparable or even superior results.
-This suggests that factors other than model size, such as model architecture, training data, and task adaptability, play a key role in determining performance. \textbf{The Impact of Task Instructions on Model Performance Varies.} As shown in Figure~\ref{fig:inst_trend}, the effect of task instructions on model performance varies across different models.
-For some models, task instructions result in a positive impact, while for others, there is little to no change, and in some cases, a negative effect is observed.
-This indicates that different models exhibit distinct preferences for task instructions, with some models showing sensitivity to them, while others remain insensitive or even prefer to operate without them.
-The models that tend to prefer task instructions include KaLM-Embedding-Gemma3, bge-multilingual-gemma2, Qwen3-Embedding-8B, e5-mistral-7b-instruct, Qwen3-Embedding-4B, Qwen3-Embedding-0.6B, multilingual-e5-large-instruct, KaLM-Embedding-V2.5, KaLM-Embedding-V1, and jina-v5-text-nano.
-On the other hand, NV-Embed-v2 and jina-v5-text-small show insensitivity to task instructions.
-Some models, such as bge-m3 (Dense), bge-large-en-v1.5, and EmbeddingGemma-300M, perform better without task instructions, indicating a preference for operating without task instructions.
-This difference in task instruction preferences is mainly influenced by the training data and the training methods used for each embedding model.
+Table~\ref{table:main_wo_inst} and Table~\ref{table:main_w_inst} report the performance of embedding models of various scales on LMEB.
+From these results, we draw the following observations: \textbf{LMEB Offers a Reasonable Level of Difficulty.} LMEB presents a reasonable level of difficulty for current embedding models.
+The best-performing model (\textit{i.e.,} bge-multilingual-gemma2) achieves a Mean (Dataset) score of 61.41 on N@10 under the \textbf{\textit{w/ inst.}} setting, indicating that the benchmark is challenging without being excessively difficult.
+The performance of the top models suggests that LMEB strikes a reasonable balance in task complexity, providing a meaningful evaluation of embedding models across episodic, dialogue, semantic, and procedural memory retrieval. \textbf{Larger Embedding Models Do Not Always Perform Better.} The results show that larger embedding models, such as KaLM-Embedding-Gemma3 and bge-multilingual-gemma2, do not consistently outperform smaller models.
+For example, under the \textbf{\textit{w/o inst.}} setting, both KaLM-Embedding-Gemma3 and bge-multilingual-gemma2 underperform smaller models such as EmbeddingGemma-300M and bge-m3 (Dense).
+These results suggest that model size alone does not determine performance; model architecture, training data, and task adaptation also play important roles. \textbf{The Impact of Task Instructions Varies Across Models.} As shown in Figure~\ref{fig:inst_trend}, task instructions affect model performance differently across embedding models.
+Some models benefit from task instructions, some show little sensitivity to them, and others perform better without them.
+Models that tend to benefit from task instructions include KaLM-Embedding-Gemma3, bge-multilingual-gemma2, Qwen3-Embedding-8B, e5-mistral-7b-instruct, Qwen3-Embedding-4B, Qwen3-Embedding-0.6B, multilingual-e5-large-instruct, KaLM-Embedding-V2.5, KaLM-Embedding-V1, and jina-v5-text-nano.
+By contrast, NV-Embed-v2 and jina-v5-text-small show little sensitivity to task instructions, while bge-m3 (Dense), bge-large-en-v1.5, and EmbeddingGemma-300M perform better without them.
+These differences are likely influenced by the training data and training objectives used for each embedding model.